 The scope for this project is an overhaul (not just a redesign) of the top-level pages of www.bates.edu, where we need to make an excellent first impression for our first-time visitors.
 (We’re looking forward to helping update department and office sites as well, but that will be in the scope of a subsequent project.)

 We’re building upon the 2008 listening sessions, online vision and planning, meetings with senior staff, feedback from content partners, strategic insight from our respected agency partner, and all of the documents we could find that capture the essence of Bates and the programs that demonstrate the College’s mission, vision, and values.
-You may learn (much!) more about the project here on our blog and from a March article in The Bates Student.

 What You Can Do